 After the 10:00 service, please join us for pastries, coffee, and/or juice.
 We would love to get to know you better!

 We have ample parking, and the Church is fully handicapped-accessible.

 Praise and worship of our Lord does not end when the service is over.
 We are all encouraged to go in peace to love and serve the Lord where ever life takes us.
 Don't miss out on what you deserve: peace, love, and happiness.
 Come to St. David's where you will find that and more.
 ALL are welcome, please join us!

 St. David's is a place where new friendships are formed and old friendships blossom.
 Saint David’s is called to be: a caring community of dynamic worship and relevant teaching designed to provide a foundation for our daily lives and to equip believers to serve God in the world.

-As disciples of Jesus Christ, we are called to love God and community; committing ourselves to lives of joyful worship, prayer and the teaching of scripture
+As disciples of Jesus Christ, we are called to love God; committing ourselves to lives of joyful worship, prayer and the teaching of scripture

 The viability of our church can only be sustained with your unending support.
 St David's offers so much to our parish and to the community through our many projects and ministries.
 Our parishioners make our church a warm and friendly place to worship, the physical surroundings offer a comfortable and peaceful environment to gather, and Fr.
 Harvey offers a personal touch in helping us understand the word of the Lord.
 Please consider making a general donation or a donation to our memorial fund, or our children's ministry.
 Click on the "Donate" button below, mail a check or put in our collection basket during our services.
 Thank you in advance for your support.